janina-rinke/HGT_in_ants/atom_scripts/6_countBoundaryReads.md

 samtools index GAGA-0515/results/GAGA-0515.LGTboundaries.PacBio.overlap.bam
 ```

 `bedtools intersect` allows one to screen for overlaps between two sets of genomic features, in this case whether any of the reads from the `merged.candidateloci.loose.bam` file overlap with the LGT boundaries from the `LGT.boundaries.bed` file.
-The resulting overlap between the LGT boundaries and the reads is written into a new file with the name `LGTboundaries.PacBio.overlap.bam`.
+The resulting overlap between the LGT boundaries and the reads is written into a new file with the name `$GAGA-id.LGTboundaries.PacBio.overlap.bam`.

 For all genomes:
 ```bash